US: Gun that killed Billy the Kid to be sold | DW | 22.07.2021

 After more than two months on the run, Billy the Kid was eventually shot and killed by Garrett.
 The outlaw was 21 years old.

-And the gun that took him down now lies in the hands of Texas couple Jim and Theresa Earle, whose collection includes a number of Western firearms and other artifacts.
+The gun that took him down lies in the hands of Texas couple Jim and Theresa Earle, whose collection includes a number of Western firearms and other artifacts.
 Jim Earle passed away in 2019, and his family is now selling the cache.

 -